 The [Dynamic Apps] tab allows you to select one or more Dynamic Applications to align with devices that use the device template.
 Dynamic Applications define which data will be collected from a device, the frequency of collection, and how the data will be displayed.
-When you apply a device template to a device group or selected devices, you do not have to manually align the Dynamic Applications with the devices that use the template.
-All devices that use the template will be aligned with the Dynamic Applications specified in the device template.
+When you apply a device template to a device group or selected devices, you do not have to manually align the Dynamic Applications with the devices that use the template will be aligned with the Dynamic Applications specified in the device template.